Flakpanzer Gepard

-The Flugabwehrkanonenpanzer Gepard ("anti-aircraft-gun tank 'Cheetah'", better known as the Flakpanzer Gepard) is an all-weather-capable German self-propelled anti-aircraft gun (SPAAG).
+The Flugabwehrkanonenpanzer Gepard ("anti-aircraft-gun tank 'Cheetah'", better known as the Flakpanzer Gepard) is an all-weather-capable West German self-propelled anti-aircraft gun (SPAAG) based on the hull of the Leopard 1.
 It was developed in the 1960s, fielded in the 1970s, and has been upgraded several times with the latest electronics.
 It has been a cornerstone of the air defence of the German Army (Bundeswehr) and a number of other NATO countries.